 These calculation uses one of the methods: molecular mechanics, semi-empirical, or abinitio methods, to find a minimum-energy (stable) configuration for a molecular system.
-The calculation adjusts atomic coordinates in steps to find a configuration in which net forces on each atom are reduced to zero.
-This is usually a local minimum on the potential surface, but is not necessarily the global minimum for a molecular system.
+The calculation adjusts atomic coordinates in steps to find a configuration in which net forces on each atom are reduced below a chosen threshold.
+This is usually a local minimum on the potential surface but is not necessarily the global minimum for a molecular system.

-- (a) Before starting, make sure you deselect any selection; otherwise the calculation will be only for the selected atoms. - (b) Go to the File menu and select Start Log ....
-Give the log file a significant name (usually the same name you will use for the structure file) and note its directory location. - (c) Select a method of calculation in the Setup menu (as explained above).
+- (a) Before starting, make sure you deselect any selected atoms6; otherwise, the calculation will be only for them. - (b) Go to the File menu and select Start Log Give the log file a significant name (usually the same name you will use for the structure file) and note its directory location. - (c) Select a method of calculation in the Setup menu (as explained above). - (d) L-click the Compute menu and select geometry optimization.